Nishad: Classification as Criminal Tribe

 The association with the term Nishad had a positive connotation for various boatmen and fishermen caste who attempted to get registered as Nishad in 1921 census.
-This Sanskritizing attempt couldn't rule out the criminal reputation of Mallaah and other water centric communities which formed the basis for classification in colonial census.
+This Sanskritizing attempt could not rule out the criminal reputation of Mallaah and other water centric communities which formed the basis for classification in colonial census.
 The British authorities developed two sets of rule or categories to classify various caste groups, first being those of martial race and other one being Criminal Tribes Act.
 According to Metcalf, the census exercise further rigidified the caste status and caste mobility was made unchangeable.
 The classification of some of the low caste (who were considered as uncivil) in one of the aforementioned category could lead to exclusion of whole community from government jobs including military, police and administrative services.
 In census 1931, Mallaah and its subcaste were tabulated as recalcitrant and people in need of domestication.
 The diverse occupations of the sub-castes of Nishad community were standardized and they were perceived as people thriving on boating and fishing only.

 The process of equating caste with occupation was though considered as misleading now, as by the late 19th century the Mallaah and its sub-castes were moving towards cities and were getting employed as labourers in the burgeoning weaving industry.
 But, this distinction between caste and occupation hardly changed the stance of the authorities, for whom Mallaah were already perceived as criminals.
 According to Bernstein who documented the introduction of steamboat on the Ganges, the control of river's navigational route was very important for the British colonizers for transport of raw materials and revenue proceeds from the countrysides to urban centres.
 The classification as Criminal Tribes helped them to track the movement of these boatmen who were made to produce a detail of their caste, patrilineal descent, and residence or else were made to pay fine.

 For the purpose of having a seamless river transport system to fulfill their commercial motives, the British recruited a number of boatman who were placed at important spots along the rivers.
 This policy had both social and economic implication for the Nishad community members who would leave their homes for long period of time to work under East India Company as wage labourers, transporting their riches.